 A handheld for the tiny gaps between everything else.

-It’s the AYN Thor — a dual-screen clamshell Android handheld that looks like a Nintendo DS grew up, got sharper, and decided it wanted to run games that had no business being portable when I was a kid.
-And yes, I know how this sounds.
+I’m about to buy a handheld game console in the year 2026, which is either the most reasonable thing It’s the AYN Thor — a dual-screen clamshell Android handheld that looks like the Nintendo DS grew up, got sharper, and decided it wanted to run games that had no business being portable when I was a kid.
 I have a full-time job.
 A kid on the way.
-Several YouTube channels and websites that constantly need attention, like needy houseplants that also demand SEO.
+Several YouTube channels and websites that constantly need attention.
 The sensible move would be to buy nothing, unsubscribe from every gadget newsletter, and spend my spare time doing whatever it is adults do when they have their life together.

 But that’s not the life I’m living.